What Is a Fourplex?

 Financing Options: Fourplexes are the largest multi-unit property an investor can finance using a residential loan (other multi-unit properties that qualify for residential financing include a duplex, which has two units, and a triplex, which has three).
 Because of these residential financing options, fourplexes also have the potential to qualify for lower down payment financing, like an FHA loan, which only requires 3.5% down if the owner intends to live in one of the units.

 Income Generation: A cash-flowing fourplex can generate the same income as four separate investment properties.
 Additionally, the costs of operation like property insurance, maintenance, and property taxes, for example, are generally lower on a fourplex compared to four individual single-family homes.

 Streamlined Management: Another advantage of owning a fourplex is that an owner can streamline their obligations, expenses, and responsibilities.
 Things like snow removal, pest control, landscaping, lawn care, and trash removal require fewer points of contact from the owner, which makes these tasks easier to manage and cumulatively less expensive when all tenants share the same building.

 Less Vacancy Burden: A duplex owner loses 50% of their income when a tenant moves out.
 A fourplex investor, on the other hand, only loses 25% in the same scenario.
 In this way, the additional units of a fourplex help spread out the financial impact of a sudden or unexpected vacancy.

-Tax Benefits: A real estate investor can write off expenses related to any/all units that are used for rental purposes.
+Tax Benefits: A real estate investor can write off expenses related to any or all units used for rental purposes.
 Landlords who live in one unit and rent out the other three units can write off expenses only for the units they are renting out.
-Typical write-offs include depreciation, management expenses, maintenance & repairs, and any utilities billed to the owner.
+Typical write-offs include depreciation, management expenses, maintenance and repairs, and any utilities billed to the owner.

 Though there are many advantages to owning a fourplex, there are also some disadvantages to consider.